EmmanuelKusi23/Top-UK-Youtuber-2024-analysis/README.md

 # Recommendations
-Based the viewship metrics that is the views per subcriber, Dan Rhodes appears to be the best option because there is a higher ROI compared to other channels
+Based on the viewship metrics that is the views per subcriber, Dan Rhodes appears to be the best option because there is a higher ROI compared to other channels